Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Results and discussion

 \subsection{Model A: $\Lambda$CDM background}

 Model~A reproduces the standard $\Lambda$CDM background expansion and therefore serves as a baseline reference.
-When $M=0$, the RSD data prefer a slightly lower clustering amplitude than Planck, with $\sigma_8$ falling $1.18\sigma$ below the Planck 2018 value ($\sigma_8 = 0.81$).
+When $M=0$, the RSD data prefer a slightly lower clustering amplitude than Planck, with $\sigma_8$ falling $1.18\sigma$ below the Planck 2018 value ($\sigma_8 = 0.811\pm 0.006$).
 This represents a statistically mild deviation, consistent with the well-documented tendency of low-redshift probes to favor weaker structure growth.

-Allowing the square-root term to vary shifts the inferred $\sigma_8$ upward, bringing it fully into agreement with Planck within $1\sigma$.
-However, the overall fit improvement is modest, and both AIC and BIC show only weak preference for the inclusion of $M$.
-Thus, for a $\Lambda$CDM background, the perturbation-only modification provided by $M$ is not strictly required, although it can absorb the mild suppression of growth inferred from RSD data.
+Allowing the square-root term to vary shifts the inferred $\sigma_8$ upward, bringing it fully into agreement with Planck within $0.65\sigma$.
+However, the resulting improvement in the fit is not statistically significant, as indicated by the small $\Delta$AIC$_c$ and $\Delta$BIC values, which do not provide meaningful support for the inclusion of $M$.
+Thus, within a $\Lambda$CDM background, the perturbation-only modification introduced by $M$ is not required by current data, although it may accommodate the mild suppression of growth suggested by RSD measurements.